Zero-truncated Poisson distribution

-In probability theory, the zero-truncated Poisson (ZTP) distribution is a certain discrete probability distribution whose support is the set of positive integers.
+In probability theory, the zero-truncated Poisson distribution (ZTP distribution) is a certain discrete probability distribution whose support is the set of positive integers.
 This distribution is also known as the conditional Poisson distribution or the positive Poisson distribution.
 It is the conditional probability distribution of a Poisson-distributed random variable, given that the value of the random variable is not zero.
 Thus it is impossible for a ZTP random variable to be zero.
 Consider for example the random variable of the number of items in a shopper's basket at a supermarket checkout line.
 Presumably a shopper does not stand in line with nothing to buy (i.e., the minimum purchase is 1 item), so this phenomenon may follow a ZTP distribution.

 Since the ZTP is a truncated distribution with the truncation stipulated as k > 0, one can derive the probability mass function g(k;λ) from a standard Poisson distribution f(k;λ) as follows: